google/santa/README.md

 Note: the Xcode project is setup to use any installed "Mac Developer" certificate and for security-reasons parts of Santa will not operate properly if not signed.

+For more details on building see the [building.md](https://github.com/google/santa/blob/master/Docs/development/building.md) document.

 Kext Signing
 ============